 This replacement dwelling is located on a sloping plot, with glorious views over the Shropshire hills & the site context greatly influenced the design.
 The solution was to create a sunken 'upside down' house, which maximised the connection with the exterior & created fantastic views over the hills from the living accommodation.

-The local architectural style also informed the choice of building materials; we sourced a stone from a local quarry & modern Oak cladding to compliment both the stonework & Oak frame Structure.
+The local architectural style also informed the choice of building materials; we sourced a stone from a local quarry & used a modern Oak cladding to compliment both the stonework & Oak frame Structure.